 If you find that the iCloud activation lock is enabled on an iOS device you bought then you have some options to help remove it:

-- You can ask the previous owner to remove iCloud Activation Lock.
+- You can ask the previous owner to remove the iCloud Activation Lock.
 If they forgot their Apple ID password then they can reset it.

-- You can bypass Activation Lock using this guide.
+- You can bypass iCloud Activation Lock.

 - Get iPhone Activation Lock removal done using an unlocking service or tool.